barend/couch-docs-maven-plugin/README.md

 For an example of how to configure this project in your pom, consult the example project.

+## How is this different from couchdb-maven-plugin?

+At first glance, this plugin appears to be a duplicate of D.T.
+Hume's [couchdb-maven-plugin][cmpl].
+The difference is that the couchdb-maven-plugin is designed to assemble [couch apps][couchapp], which come with their own tool chain and specific filesystem structure.
+This plugin merely pushes documents from a local filesystem into a CouchDB instance.
+This is a subset of the stuff couchapp gives you.
+Use whichever fits your needs best.

 ## License

 This software can be used under the terms of the Apache 2.0 License.
 You can